hackerschoice/hackerschoice.github.io/mail/index.md

 <!-- <div style="text-align:center"><h1>{{ page.title }}</h1></div> -->

-This project allows users to set up an email forward from `<yourname>@segfault.net` to any email address of their choosing.
+This project allows you to set up an email forward from `<yourname>@segfault.net` to any email address of your choosing.

 ## Setup